bliind/rightClickMenu.js/README.md

 # rightClickMenu.js

 Binds to an element's "contextmenu" (aka right click) and displays a provided element where the mouse is.
-The element is hidden when clicking in an area that is not the opened menu.
+The element is hidden when clicking in an area that is not the opened menu, or when the escape key is pressed.

 Example usage: